Learn About Vitamin E in 5 Minutes

 The nutrition scientists at the National Institutes of Health (NIH) suggest that adult men and women should consume 15mg of vitamin E per day.
 This recommended daily amount (RDA) stays the same for pregnant women, but it jumps to 19mg for women who are lactating.

-How much almond do I need to take to get a full daily dose of vitamin E?
+What to consume to get a full daily dose of vitamin E?

 Can you absorb enough of vitamin E from food?